 Legal malpractice insurance carriers use years of historical claims data to determine the risks presented by various areas of practice.
 When considering the risk presented by any particular area of practice, carriers look at both frequency and severity: how often lawyers practicing in those areas have claims brought against them (or how often mistakes tend to occur); and how big the stakes are when a claim is made (how much money is usually at stake in the representations they undertake).

-Practicing in many different or unrelated areas of practice, even if each is generally considered to be lower risk, can be more risky in the aggregate.
-The less-focused a firm, the more it appears that the attorney(s) may be dabbling in areas where they may have little to no experience, causing an increase in the likelihood of a claim.
-Sometimes, though, having a mix is helpful when it is appropriately balanced between a few high and low risk areas.
+Practicing in many different or unrelated areas of practice, even if each is generally considered to be lower risk, can be riskier in the aggregate.
+The less focused a firm is, the more it appears that the attorney(s) may be dabbling in areas where they may have little to no experience, causing an increase in the likelihood of a claim.
+Sometimes, though, having a mix is helpful when it is appropriately balanced between a few high and low-risk areas.
 For example, a solo practitioner who practices 100% real estate will be considered significantly higher risk than another solo practitioner who practices 50% real estate and 50% criminal defense.

 Carriers not only analyze the risk an individual law firm presents, they also consider how much risk they are carrying in their own book of business to make decisions about who and what they are willing to cover year to year.
 For instance, many carriers have tight internal restrictions on work related to intellectual property, securities, and environmental law, and may decline an application for insurance based on the nature or volume of these cases the applicant firm regularly handles.